 Snorkeling Catalina Cove is pretty good with many fish, a smattering of corals and a good number of sponges to see on the various sized boulders.
-It can be accessed either by shore or boat tour.
-Unless you don't have a rental car, or you really want the Aruba boat tour experience, we recommend snorkeling this spot from shore.
+It can be accessed either from shore or by boat tour.
+Unless you don’t have a rental car, or you really want the Aruba boat tour experience, we recommend snorkeling this spot from shore.

 Snorkeling Boca Catalina, which is the beach just to the left of the cove, has an easier water entrance.
 But there simply isn’t much of anything to see.
 It has a sandy bottom with some seaweed patches.
 You have to swim over to the cove and past it to see much of interest.

 Water Entrance for Snorkeling Catalina Cove

 The water entrance closest to the good snorkeling area is in Catalina Cove.
 It is rocky with some sand, but doable with some footwear.
 If there are any waves, don’t attempt this entrance because you could easily lose your balance around the rocks.